 The First Insulated Cables?

 1950 = PVC becomes commercially viable.
-PVC also begin replacing rubber cables, while aluminum slowly starts becoming an alternative conductor.
+PVC also begins replacing rubber cables, while aluminum slowly starts becoming an alternative conductor.

 1980 = Optical fiber was introduced to overhead lines for the beginning stages of data transmission.
-LSZH materials become an alternative for rubber insulations as awareness of toxic chemicals being released by fires.
-Also, high conductivity and high-temperature materials are created.
+LSZH materials become an alternative for rubber insulations as awareness of toxic chemicals being released by fires increased.
+Also, high-conductivity and high-temperature materials are created.

-1990 = Polymers extruded from EHV, or Extra High Voltage, applications and the use of optical fibres in overhead lines were becoming widespread.
+1990 = Polymers extruded from EHV, or Extra High Voltage, applications and the use of optical fibers in overhead lines were becoming widespread.